HyperTag/documentation/src/content/cloud/cloud-api.md

 ### Sources and Applications

 We currently support Analytics.js, servers, analytics-android, analytics-ios and analytics-react-native as sources in our Clickstream module.
 The SDKs we offer for those platforms forward events to our Clickstream API to be ingested and distributed by our system.
-These sources are grouped under an `Organization`, to allow you and other contributors that you specify to have access to view and/or edit them.
+These sources are grouped under an Organization, to allow you and other contributors that you specify to have access to view and/or edit them.

 Upon source creation, a 21 character long `Source ID` is generated to identify your Application within our system and to ensure your events are routed to the correct destinations.